awsdocs/amazon-ecs-developer-guide/doc_source/task-placement.md

 When Amazon ECS places tasks, it uses the following process to select container instances:

-1. Identify the instances that satisfy the CPU, memory, and port requirements in the task definition\.
+1. Identify the instances that satisfy the CPU, GPU, memory, and port requirements in the task definition\.

 1. Identify the instances that satisfy the task placement constraints\.